 - The Christmas spirit means:

-- Feeling appreciation, be satisfied with our lives, and be grateful for what we have in our lives is all about the spirit of Christmas.
+- Feeling appreciation, being satisfied with our lives, and being grateful for what we have in our lives is all about the spirit of Christmas.

-- Giving a donation or doing a physical service for others who is in need holds the true meaning of Christmas spirit.
-Helping needy people full our hearts with peace, which is the real nature of Christmas.
+- Giving a donation or doing a physical service for others who is in need holds the true meaning of the Christmas spirit.
+Helping needy people fill our hearts with peace, is the real nature of Christmas.

 13. Significance Of Christmas – The Importance Of Christmas